Azure/azure-cli/doc/cli_subprocess_guidelines.md

 What developers need to do is:
 1) `import cli_subprocess`
 2) replace `subprocess.run` (or Popen or check_call or check_output or call) with `cli_subprocess.run` or etc.
-3) construct cmd args as array like: [executeble, arg0, arg1, arg2, ...]
+3) construct cmd args as array like: [executable, arg0, arg1, arg2, ...]

 `cli_subporcess` will add necessary security checks and process the input and output the same way as `subprocess`, and block all potential risks from commands constructed from user input.
 Below is an example for `cli_subprocess` use case: